ctlab/sysbio-training/sbw-2019/sc_rnaseq/README.md

 The materials from the scRNA-sequencing module (SBW 2019, Saint Peterburg, May 21st)

-Original scripts from Alexey Sergushiched, slightly modified by Konstantin Zaitsev
+Original scripts from Alexey Sergushichev, slightly modified by Konstantin Zaitsev

 ## Building